 In many cases, all that content just adds up to too much information.
 Or at least, too much of the wrong kind of information.

 The model that’s emerging seems to rely on dry, analytical information.
-Curated data, not original stuff.
+Curated data, not original stories.

 Data, data and more data.
 Most of it is totally devoid of emotion.

 Occasionally, when someone gets really creative, they take the data and spruce it up with an “infographic.”
 So it looks a little cooler, but that doesn’t make the data any more interesting or relevant.
-It’s still just boring, factual stuff written for 20 bucks by someone in a faraway land who doesn’t know your business or your market or your brand.
+It’s still just boring, factual stuff written for 20 bucks by someone in a faraway land who doesn’t know your business, your audience, your market or your brand.

 What’s missing is a compelling narrative.
 A relevant story.
 An inkling of copy that will touch a nerve, make an emotional connection, and persuade people to do something.